spkcspider/spkcspider/README.md

 ## Referrer
 * normal referrer mode: send token to referrer, client verifies with hash that he sent the token.
 * server-less referrer mode (sl): token is transferred as GET parameter and no POST request is made (less secure as client sees token and client is not authenticated)
 * domain referrer mode (domain): referrer domain is add to token.
-Doesn't work with other intentions (but "live" mode is active as no filter will be created) and works only if domain_mode is active.
+Doesn't work with other intentions (but "live" mode is active as no filter will be created) and works only if domain_mode is for context active (e.g. feature or access context (content)).
 Can be automated, doesn't require user approval.
 Useful for tag updates (only active if feature requests domain mode).

 ## payment intention